ChandanieT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/mIIKyih.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-IIS was enable by going to "control panel" > "programs" > "programs and features", clicking on "turn windows features on and off", and selecting IIS.
+IIS was enable by going to control panel> programs> programs and features, clicking on turn windows features on and off, and selecting IIS.
 It can also be enable by using PowerShell and Server Manager.
 Internet Information Services (IIS) is a flexible, general-purpose web server from Microsoft that runs on Windows systems to serve requested HTML pages or files and can be used to host, deploy, and manage web applications using technologies such as ASP.NET and PHP.
 <br />